gerritjandebruin/home-assistant/README.md

 The motion sensor reports motion very fast, maybe even a bit too fast.
 Especially on warmer days (>20 degrees Celsius), it triggers sometimes at random.
 Major drawback is the difficulty to pair them; the only thing which works for the lights is by manually powercycle them.
-As the IKEA manual is not very accurate on how to this, I used the instructions at https://www.youtube.com/watch?v=mJm9YpPrGzk (especially see the commend of Jon B.).
+As the IKEA manual is not very accurate on how to this, I used the instructions from [IKEA Switzerland](https://www.youtube.com/watch?v=mJm9YpPrGzk) (especially see the comment of Jon B.).

 ### Vegtrug
 I like the idea of a flower sensor very much, so that is the reason I paid this relatively expensive gadget.